The San Francisco Bay Area Chamber Choir

 “The incomparable sound of many voices unified in tone and spirit”

-SFBACC was founded in 1978 and sings under the direction of Ofer dal Lal, who was named the choir’s Music Director in June 2017.
+SFBACC was founded in 1978 and sings under the direction of Scot Hanna-Weir, who was named the choir’s Music Director in March 2021.
 Since its origin, the choir has been highly acclaimed for its sensitive and exciting performances of extremely varied and demanding literature.

 Get SFBACC Concert and Event Announcements

 Want to receive advance information about our concerts, including news about dates, times, venues, and tickets?
 Sign up here and you won’t miss out.